SupaxInc/data-structure-and-algorithms/README.md

              [1,2,3] -> now swap 2,3 to get [1,3,2]
      start=2: [1,3,2|] -> continue with new arrangement
      start=3: BASE CASE!
 Save [1,3,2]

+     There are no duplicates because for example trying position 0 (start = 0): start=0:
+        i=0: [1|2,3] → try 1 in first position
+        i=1: [2|1,3] → try 2 in first position
+        i=2: [3|1,2] → try 3 in first position

+        We never try:
+        - Same number twice in same position
+        - Already used positions
     ```